-1. Foundations: Student understands the foundations of the mental health counseling profession, including the history of the profession, counselor specialization areas, professional organizations, and requirements for licensure and certification.

-2. Legal and Ethical: Student demonstrates an understanding of the professional ethics of mental health counselors, including those outlined by professional counseling organizations, as well as the ethical and legal guidelines specified by the State of Colorado.

-3. Professional Comparison and Collaboration: Student demonstrates an understanding of the similarities and differences between mental health counseling and other human services professions, including similarities and differences in licensure and scope of practice, as well as how human service professionals collaborate in the service of client treatment and welfare.

-4. Wellness and Self-Care: The student demonstrates an understanding of the issues surrounding the risks of vicarious trauma and burnout in the counseling profession and identified strategies for addressing their own wellness and self-care.

-5. Advocacy: The student demonstrates an understanding of their role as advocate for the counseling profession as well as their role in advocating for change in the institutional and social barriers that impede access, equity, and success for clients.
+- 1. Foundations: Student understands the foundations of the mental health counseling profession, including the history of the profession, counselor specialization areas, professional organizations, and requirements for licensure and certification. - 2.
+Legal and Ethical: Student demonstrates an understanding of the professional ethics of mental health counselors, including those outlined by professional counseling organizations, as well as the ethical and legal guidelines specified by the State of Colorado. - 3.
+Professional Comparison and Collaboration: Student demonstrates an understanding of the similarities and differences between mental health counseling and other human services professions, including similarities and differences in licensure and scope of practice, as well as how human service professionals collaborate in the service of client treatment and welfare. - 4.
+Wellness and Self-Care: The student demonstrates an understanding of the issues surrounding the risks of vicarious trauma and burnout in the counseling profession and identified strategies for addressing their own wellness and self-care. - 5.
+Advocacy: The student demonstrates an understanding of their role as advocate for the counseling profession as well as their role in advocating for change in the institutional and social barriers that impede access, equity, and success for clients.

 A mean score was calculated for each area of the rubric.
-Students scored between 2.96- 3.04. in each area, indicating that they met criteria in the proficient range, demonstrating basic, entry-level knowledge in each area.
-Wellness and self-care was slightly below the mean of 3.0.
-Faculty discussed how to increase this area and decided to incorporate a wellness and self-care discussion at the start of every class to highlight the importance of taking care of oneself as a clinician.
+Students scored between 3.0- 3.04. in each area, indicating that they met criteria in the proficient range, demonstrating basic, entry-level knowledge in each area.
+Wellness and self-care increased from 2.96 to 3.0 since the last annual report.